What do Governors do?

-There are normally six to eight meetings a year which involve the full governing body.
+There are normally three meetings a year which involve the full governing body.

 They are provided with reports from the Headteacher, other members of staff and from the various committees about the work they have been doing.
 They ask questions, make decisions, comment on proposals, offer advice and act as a sounding board for ideas.
 The governing body objective is always to arrive at the best solution for the school.

 We monitor specific objectives listed on the School Development Plan so each Governor will be responsible for monitoring an initiative in, for example: English, Maths, Special Educational Needs etc. This allows governors to focus on a particular area and work more closely with the relevant teachers and to then feedback to the full governing body.

 If you would like to contact our Chair of Governors please email

 Our School Governing Body is made up of the following members: